SKIP TO CONTENT

 • Then decide what your indulgences will be.
 Keep this to 1 or 2 items and do not get over full.

-• AVOID taking home leftovers except for protein and veggie items
+• AVOID taking home leftovers except for protein and veggie items.

-• If you are hosting, you can purchase to-go containers from the Dollar Store for your guests.
+• If you are hosting, you can purchase to-go containers from the dollar store for your guests.